pjbiggs/Massey203311/Week9/Week9.md

 ### Exercise 2: Data downloading

 As stated above, there are 6 sets of analyses that have been performed.
-THe information about these is provided in the table below:
+The information about these is provided in the table below:

 <table>
 <thead>